nxp-mcuxpresso/mcuxsdk-examples/_common/project_segments/wireless/wireless_mcu/debug/readme.md

 ## Overview

 The NBU Debug module is a comprehensive debugging service designed for monitoring, fault detection, and post-mortem analysis of the **NBU (Narrow Band Unit)** from the host MCU in multi-core wireless systems.
-This module provides real-time crash detection, detailed fault analysis, and debug information extraction capabilities across different cores.
+This module provides real-time crash and warning detection, detailed fault analysis, and debug information extraction capabilities across different cores.

 ## Supported platforms
 - mcxw72evk